Mersen130/Quarantine_Assistant/README.md

 ## Notes and Pitfalls of this App

-As for now, the master branch only contains Qixin's work.
-And there exists many pitfalls and unexpected behaviours due to lack of labour.
+There exists many pitfalls and unexpected behaviours due to lack of labour.

-Because steps of developing a web app are all linked together with each other.
-I(Qixin) spend most of the time waiting for a Yifei's code.
-So, there really isn't much I can do without her signin funcioning.
 - Pitfall 1: Do not use your everyday password since we didn't spend much effort on security.
+- Pitfall 2: Users cannot reset their profile photos, the app has a handler that can let users upload a new photo, however it won't make any changes.
+We think *Cloudinary* would be time consuming to config.

 I(Yifei Gao) already finished and commited the signIn, signUp and session check befroe the TA meeting, and it can be totally used to test credentials.
 All the other work for me is dashboard and activities which Qixin does not need to wait I finished to do his part.